-Europe is using the New European Bahaus initiative to accelerate work on creating more sustainable and inclusive living environments.
+Europe is using the New European Bauhaus initiative to accelerate work on creating more sustainable and inclusive living environments.
 One way of doing this is to build more homes from timber, a method where Sweden is at the forefront.

-In the autumn of 2020, the president of the European Commission, Ursula von der Leyen, launched the New European Bahaus (NEB) initiative.
+In the autumn of 2020, the president of the European Commission, Ursula von der Leyen, launched the New European Bauhaus (NEB) initiative.
 This links EU climate targets with people’s living environments, highlighting the importance of societal, aesthetic and cultural values in the homes of the future.

 The Swedish Government has tasked the Swedish National Board of Housing, Building and Planning with coordinating Sweden’s participation in NEB.
 According to Helena Bjarnegård, national architect at the National Board, new partnerships are taking shape and several Swedish initiatives are underway.
 For example, Swedish public agencies have invited creative teams to sketch out ideas that support municipalities in the north of Sweden with the creation of beautiful, resilient, fossil-free, innovative and inclusive living environments.